ian910297/deb-example/README.md

 # deb-example

 This is a simple example to illustrate how to make a patch for debian package.
 I would divid the entire process into differe stages.
-Our goal is to add a shell script into the existing package and execute the script during the process of `apt install`.
+Our goal is to add a shell script into the existing package and echo "Hello" during the process of `apt install`.
 Then, publish the package on personal launchpad ppa.

 * [Download](#Download)
   get source file and know the basic information about debian package